 We spend a lot of time considering and remembering.
 Remembering ourselves.
 Which could mean we have to re-member parts of ourselves and remind ourselves of a few things.

-At first, we try to ignore the time our bodies already have on them, and we grasp for our youth.
-In that grasping, we start to remember things that were important to us in our early adult life.
+We start to remember things that were important to us in our early adult life.
 Teenage resolutions and values become meaningful again and we start wondering what happened?
 We start to wonder and question how we ended up where we are.
-And we start to realize the gravity of the choices we made in our youth, how they shaped and paved the road to where we are now.
+And we start to realize the gravity of the choices we made in our youth, how they shaped and paved the road to where we are today.
 And let’s just face it, we regret some of our choices, but we see the future as a chance to do better, live fuller, make better choices.

 We’ve spent so much of our lives until now proving that we are adults, and kind of gotten lost in it.
 Adulting is a lot of work.
 Lost in the babies and the marriages and the never-ending bills, and we’ve grown up to realize we’ve forgotten who we are.

-Suddenly we find ourselves remembering and grasping for our youthful convictions.
+Suddenly we find ourselves remembering our youthful convictions.
 We are re-discovering who we are, remembering what we are passionate about, finding out that even though we’ve grown up and done a lot of adulting, we are still that 19-year-old on the inside, in the core of our being, we are who we are and we begin to feel freedom.
 Free from trying to be… and just being.
 If I have one word for my forties, so far, it is freedom.
-Anyone with me in this?

 All my love,